ktps0509/kitdev/README.md

 ## Hi, I'm Will  :wave:

 My name is Kittipich.
 You can call me Will.
 I'm Fullstack Developer.
-I like coding and I like to learning but I'm not professional. :joy::seedling:
+I like coding and I like to learning.
+Give me oppotunity if you have anything to suggest me.
+ :joy::seedling: